($868) Cost to ship a car from Las Vegas, NV to Boise, ID

 Transport method

-When it comes to moving your car from Las Vegas to Boise, you’ll typically choose between open, enclosed, or top-loaded transport.
-The best option depends on the type of vehicle you’re shipping.
+When shipping your car from Las Vegas to Boise, you can choose between open, enclosed, or top-loaded transport.
+The right option depends on your budget and vehicle type.

 Vehicle size and type